Ngonal/IT-Lab-Portfolio/Layer 1 - Physical/README.md

       </a>
     </td>
     <td>
-      Restored network connectivity by identifying and resolving a powered-off switch, a cable disconnected by an end user, and disabled interface.
+      Restored network connectivity after diagnosing and resolving a powered-off switch, a cable disconnected by an end user, and disabled interface.
     </td>
   </tr>